RealOmarRblx/RealOS/README.md

-# RealOS
+## RealOS

-A customizable mobile OS web simulator inspired by OriginOS and HyperOS, featuring animated UI, and icon customization.
+A mobile OS simulator web made by RealOmar, inspired by OriginOS web and HyperOS